-We found that stance assortativity remained stable or increased slightly across rounds in the no-assistance condition, but decreased substantially in the relational assistance condition (Fig. \ref{fig:assortativity}).
-After four rounds, assortativity decreased by an average of 0.135 points on the –1 to 1 scale under relational assistance.
-This reduction was statistically significant relative to the no-assistance condition ($p = 0.004$; regression analysis; Extended Data Table 3).
+We found that stance assortativity remained stable or increased slightly across rounds in the no-assistance condition, but decreased substantially under relational assistance (Fig. \ref{fig:assortativity}).
+After four rounds, assortativity decreased by an average of 0.135 points (on the –1 to 1 scale) in the relational assistance condition, a statistically significant reduction relative to the no-assistance control ($p = 0.004$; regression analysis; Extended Data Table 3).
 In contrast, changes in assortativity under individual assistance did not differ significantly from the control ($p = 0.608$).
-Relational assistance promoted more cross-cutting group composition, while individual assistance did not alter baseline patterns of clustering.
+Thus, relational assistance promoted more heterogeneous, cross-cutting ties, while individual assistance did not alter baseline assortativity.

-To further understand the effects of AI assistance on structural dynamics, we examined the number of conversation partners, the number of conversation groups, within-group stance distance, and between-group stance distance across interaction rounds.
-Participants, on average, increased their conversation partners without AI assistance ($p < 0.001$ in the no-assistance condition; Fig. \ref{fig:structure}a).
-This trend was observed across all conditions but it was amplified under individual assistance: the increase in conversation partners was significantly larger than in the control ($p = 0.028$; Extended Data Table 3).
-Relational assistance did not differ significantly from the control ($p = 0.712$).

-The number of groups remained stable across rounds in the control condition ($p = 0.280$), and neither AI condition altered this pattern (individual: $p = 0.317$; relational: $p = 0.142$; Fig.~\ref{fig:structure}b).
-Combined with the observed increase in individual connectivity (Fig. \ref{fig:structure}a), this pattern indicates that participants tended to consolidate into a large group, while some drifted away from the largest component.
-This consolidation was most pronounced in the individual assistance condition, which exhibited the highest overall connectivity.
+To further characterize how AI assistance shaped structural dynamics, we examined changes in the number of conversation partners and the number of conversation groups across rounds.
+Participants, on average, increased their number of conversation partners even without assistance ($p < 0.001$ in the no-assistance condition; Fig. \ref{fig:structure}a).
+This increase was significantly larger under individual assistance than in the non-assistance control ($p = 0.028$; Extended Data Table 3), whereas relational assistance did not differ from the control ($p = 0.712$).
+The number of groups remained stable across rounds in the control condition ($p = 0.280$), and neither form of assistance significantly altered this pattern (individual: $p = 0.317$; relational: $p = 0.142$; Fig.~\ref{fig:structure}b).
+Given that individual connectivity increased while the number of groups remained constant, participants tended to consolidate into a single large group while some drifted away from the largest component.
+This consolidation was most pronounced under individual assistance, which exhibited the highest overall connectivity.